ZettaScaleLabs/zenoh-backend-influxdb/v2/README.md

 - **`"url"`** (**required**) : a URL to the InfluxDB service.
 Example: `http://localhost:8086`

-- **`"username"`** (optional) : an [InfluxDB admin](https://docs.influxdata.com/influxdb/v1.8/administration/authentication_and_authorization/#admin-users) user name.
+- **`"org_id"`** (optional) : an [InfluxDB admin](https://docs.influxdata.com/influxdb/v1.8/administration/authentication_and_authorization/#admin-users) user name.

+- **`"token"`** (optional) : the admin user's token.
 It will be used for creation of databases, granting read/write privileges of databases mapped to storages and dropping of databases and measurements.

-- **`"password"`** (optional) : the admin user's password.
+In Influxdb2.x, you can use an ALL ACCESS token for this (https://docs.influxdata.com/influxdb/cloud/admin/tokens/#all-access-token)

-Both `username` and `password` should be hidden behind a `private` gate, as shown in the example [above](#setup-via-a-json5-configuration-file).
+Both `org_id` and `token` should be hidden behind a `private` gate, like the "username" and "password" shown in the example [above](#setup-via-a-json5-configuration-file).
 In general, if you wish for a part of the configuration to be hidden when configuration is queried, you should hide it behind a `private` gate.

 -------------------------------
 ## Volume-specific storage configuration